 And this easy DIY Pink Panther Costume Tutorial.

-And here are some more DIY costumes for teens… Olivia is dressed as a brown bear, Sophia is wearing a DIY Panda bear costume, and Julia is dressed in a DIY pretty cat costume.
+And here are some more DIY teen costumes… Olivia is dressed as a brown bear, Sophia is wearing a DIY Panda bear costume, and Julia is dressed in a DIY pretty cat costume.